Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 She also stayed dominant because the line could absorb whatever the culture was doing and repackage it into doll logic.
 Fashion changes, new ideas of glamour, shifting fantasies of adulthood — Barbie could keep shape-shifting without losing her core identity.
 That kind of adaptability is one reason she remained so hard to dislodge from the top tier.

 In the context of 1971, Barbie also helps show that some categories were simply too strong to disappear because a new toy arrived.
 Preschool wobble toys can break out.
 Speed toys can dominate.
 But Barbie still occupies her own enormous lane.
+For more on the dollhouse, tiny furniture, fashion, and miniature domestic-drama side of the decade, visit Dolls, Houses & Domestic Drama.

 Fun Fact / Why It Still Matters Barbie stayed near the top because she was already functioning like a self-expanding fantasy system instead of a one-off toy purchase.